 CHAI is committed to ensuring public confidence in its practices as well as ensuring its policies regarding support from international partners are appropriate.
-Effective today, CHAI will implement the following policies:

 Contributions from Foreign governments: CHAI will accept funding from foreign governments committed to meeting global health challenges, when:

 1) The government has funded or is funding the lifesaving global health work of CHAI; and when

 2) The government is one with which CHAI is now working in the developing world and the funds would directly support those efforts.
 CHAI encourages financial support from developing countries that want to contribute to building stronger health systems and improving health care quality.
 As part of its disclosure practices, CHAI will disclose whether funds originate from the developing country government or a multilateral development organization (e.g. the World Bank or the Global Fund to Fight AIDS, Tuberculosis and Malaria).

 A list of CHAI donors and all countries where CHAI is currently working can be found on the CHAI website.